 What Vegetables Can Dogs Eat Every Day?

 While vegetables are not necessary for a dog’s diet, they can be a nice treat and offer other nutritional benefits.
-Here are some other vegetables to try with your dog if you want options other than peas and carrots.
+Here are some vegetables to try with your dog if you want options other than peas and carrots.

 - Broccoli helps the heart health and bone density of dogs thanks to the presence of potassium and vitamin C.